AsadAzam/TheLastHall/README.md

 ### Introduction
 The last hall, is a simple 3D game which uses features from nearly all the lectures in Games50.
 It is an endless game with the aim of reaching the furthest point in the game.

-The first block/platform is where the FPS controller is initiallized.
+The first block/platform is where the FPS controller is initialized.
 We now find the current transform of the initial block.
 The initial block is a Pipe with 8 sides (dealing with pipes and transforms is a bit tricky).
-There are 5 diffent types of Prefabs (created).
+There are 5 different types of Prefabs (created).

 The prefabs are:
 - None -> This is a simple pipe the player can pass through without any hinderance
 - Hole -> This pipe has a large hole in between, the user has to jump over it else he will fall and game will be over.
 - Axe -> This pipe has a axe swinging around the block, which checks for collision with the player.
 - Hammer -> This pipe has a hammer which is rotating in a circle and also checks for collision with the player.
-- Saw -> This pipe has a saw attached to it, which moves back and forth and check for collisin with the player.
+- Saw -> This pipe has a saw attached to it, which moves back and forth and check for collision with the player.

-The prefabs are randomly loaded one after the other so that the game is endless (in the video I render only one block ahead to demonstrate this), as the user keeps on moving forward the previous block keeps on despawning after every 2 seconds.
+The prefabs are randomly loaded one after the other so that the game is endless (in the video I render only one block ahead to demonstrate this), as the user keeps on moving forward the previous block keeps on de-spawning after every 2 seconds.
 The user scores by the distance he has moved forward.

-The game also has fog and a differnt kind of lighting (it makes the game really really hard so not included in the video).
+The game also has fog and a different kind of lighting (it makes the game really hard so not included in the video).

 ----
 ### Prefab(s) Breakdown